 490 Independent Study in Fisheries and Wildlife Fall, Spring, Summer.
-1 to 5 credits.
-A student may earn a maximum of 5 credits in all enrollments for this course.
-RB: BS 162 R: Not open to sophomores or freshmen.
+1 to 3 credits.
+A student may earn a maximum of 6 credits in all enrollments for this course.
+RB: BS 162 R: Not open to freshmen or sophomores.
 Approval of department; application required.
 Supervised individual research and study in fisheries and wildlife.

-Special Topics in Fisheries and Wildlife 491 Fall, Spring, Summer.
-1 to 5 credits.
-A student may earn a maximum of 5 credits in all enrollments for this course.
+491 Special Topics in Fisheries and Wildlife Fall, Spring, Summer.
+1 to 4 credits.
+A student may earn a maximum of 8 credits in all enrollments for this course.
 R: Not open to freshmen or sophomores.
-Approval of department; application required Selected topics of current interest and importance in fisheries and wildlife.
-493 Professional Internship in Fisheries and Wildlife Fall, Spring, Summer.
+Selected topics of current interest and importance in fisheries and wildlife.

+Professional Internship in Fisheries and Wildlife Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
-A student may earn a maximum of 6 credits in all enrollearn a maximum of 6 credits in an enrol-ments for any or all of these courses: ABM 493, AEE 493, ANR 493, ANS 493, CMP 493, CSS 493, EEP 493, ESA 493, FIM 493, FSC 493, FW 493, HRT 493, PKG 493, PLP 493, and PRR 493.
+A student may earn a maximum of 6 credits in all enrollments for any or all of these courses: ABM 493, AEE 493, ANR 493, ANS 493, CSV 493, EEP 493, FIM 493, FSC 493, FW 493, HRT 493, PKG 493, and PLP 493.
 P: FW 101 and FW 101L R: Approval of department; application required.
-Supervised professional experiences in agencies and businesses related to fisheries and wildlife professions.
-Internship in Zoo and Aquarium Science 498 Fall, Spring, Summer.
+Supervised professional experiences in agencies and businesses related to fisheries and wildlife Internship in Zoo and Aquarium Science Fall, Spring, Summer.
 4 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
 Interdepartmental with Landscape Architecture and Zoology.
 Administered by Zoology.
 R: Open to juniors or seniors.
 Approval of department.
 Application of zoological experience in a zoo or aquarium setting outside the university.

-499 Senior Thesis in Fisheries and Wildlife Fall, Spring, Summer.
+Senior Thesis in Fisheries and Wildlife Fall, Spring, Summer.
 2(2-0) A student may earn a maximum of 4 credits in all enrollments for this course.
 R: Open to seniors in the Fisheries and Wildlife major.
 Approval of department.
 Faculty-guided undergraduate research in Fisheries and Wildlife.
 Thesis required.